-- the last traded price before the delisting if the acquisition is for cash; or - a calculated price based on the terms of the acquisition and the market share price of the acquirer if the acquisition is for shares or cash and shares.
+- the last traded price before the delisting if the acquisition is for cash.
+In certain cases, MSCI may use a price deemed more relevant than the last traded price, such as the offer price. - a calculated price based on the terms of the acquisition and the market share price of the acquirer if the acquisition is for shares or cash and shares.

-For M&As, MSCI generally sends the "confirmed" notice two days before the effective date of the implementation.
+For M&As, MSCI generally sends the "confirmed" notice at least two days before the effective date of the implementation.
 In the situation where new public information, captured by MSCI after the "confirmed" notice has been sent, would change the outcome and/or the likelihood of the acquisition to happen or delay it, MSCI will generally proceed with the implementation as announced as part of the "confirmed" notice.
 This applies especially in the situation where a reversal of the implementation would be provided with too short notice to clients.
 MSCI reserves the right to handle specific cases differently if more appropriate.